jparrott06/ChirpyApp/README.md

   - nodemon (for easier connectivity, especially with debugging while changing code)

 - ### Installation Guide:
-  - See Report in repo for updated, thorough 'Installation Guide' (Assignment3)
+  - <b>ASSIGNMENT 3:</b> See Report in repo for updated, thorough 'Installation Guide'

 - ### Design Choices:
   - We initially tried to develop components separately for a few reasons: